American shad: Shad fishing

 Shad are also valued as a sport fish that exhibit complex and little-understood feeding behaviors while spawning.
 Unlike salmon, shad retain the ability to digest and assimilate food during the anadromous migration.
-Like other fish, their feeding instinct can be triggered by a variety of factors such as turbidity and water temperature.
+Like other fish, turbidity and water temperature can trigger their feeding instinct.

 Society and culture

 Shad serve notable symbolic roles in regional politics and culture.
-On the year of every gubernatorial election, would-be candidates, lobbyists, campaign workers, and reporters gather in the town of Wakefield, Virginia, for Shad Planking.
+A shad bake is a culinary tradition found up and down the East Coast, often being large community events.
+On the year of every gubernatorial election, would-be candidates, lobbyists, campaign workers, and reporters gather in the town of Wakefield, Virginia, for its annual Shad Planking event.
 Similarly, in Connecticut, the towns of Essex and Windsor hold annual shad festivals.
 Each spring, the town of Lambertville, New Jersey, on the Delaware River across from New Hope, Pennsylvania, also hosts an annual Shad Festival.
+The Salem County New Jersey Attorney Bar Association has held an annual Shad Dinner every spring since the 1940s.
 There is a shad museum on the Connecticut River in Haddam, Connecticut.

-William Penn negotiated with the Lenape for the shad fishing ground Schuylkill in the 1680s.
+William Penn negotiated with the Lenape for the Schuylkill shad fishing grounds in the 1680s.
 Shad, he said, were "excellent Pickled or Smoked."